-- General Fund The chief operating fund of a government.
-The general fund is used to account for all financial resources except those required to be accounted for in another fund. - Special Revenue Funds Special revenue funds are used to account for and report the proceeds of specific revenue sources that are restricted or committed to expenditures for specified purposes other than debt service or capital projects. - Capital Projects Funds These funds are used to account for and report financial resources that are restricted, committed, or assigned to expenditure for capital outlays, including the acquisition or construction of capital facilities and other capital assets. - Debt Service Funds These funds are used to account for and report the financial resources that are restricted, committed, or assigned to expenditures for principal and interest and related administrative charges. - Enterprise Funds These funds are used to account for operations that are financed and operated in a manner similar to private business enterprises, where the intent of the governing body is that the costs of providing goods or services to the general public on a continuing basis be financed or recovered primarily through user charges. (i.e., Airport) - Internal Service Funds These funds are used to account for the financing of goods or services provided by one department or agency to another department or agency of a government on a cost reimbursement basis. (i.e., Fleet, Data Processing, Risk Management)
+General Fund - The chief operating fund of a government.
+The general fund is used to account for all financial resources except those required to be accounted for in another fund.

+- Special Revenue Funds: Special revenue funds are used to account for specific revenues that are legally restricted to expenditures for particular purposes.
+This encompasses legal restrictions imposed by parties outside the government as well as those imposed by the governing body. - Debt Service Funds: These funds account for the accumulation of resources for, and payment of, general long-term debt principal, interest and related costs. - Capital Projects Funds: These funds account for financial resources used for the acquisition or construction of major capital facilities (other than those in Enterprise and Internal Service Funds). - Enterprise Funds A fund established to account for operations that are financed and operated in a manner similar to private business enterprises, where the intent of the governing body is that the costs of providing goods or services to the general public on a continuing basis be financed or recovered primarily through user charges. (i.e., Airport) - ➢ Internal Service Funds A fund used to account for the financing of goods or services provided by one department or agency to another department or agency of a government on a cost reimbursement basis. (i.e., Fleet, Data Processing, Risk Management)